reserve-protocol/protocol/README.md

 We implement and maintain both of these systems in the name of correctness.
 Implementing p0 helps us to specify the exact intended behavior of the protocol without needing to deal simultaneously with gas optimization; maintaining equivalent behavior of both serves as a substantial extra form of testing.
 The behavior of each contract in `p1` should be _identical_ to the behavior of the corresponding contract in `p0`, so we can perform [differential testing](https://en.wikipedia.org/wiki/Differential_testing) between them - checking that they behave identicially, both in our explicit tests and in arbitrary randomized tests.

+We thought `p0` and `p1` would end up being a lot more different than they ended up being.
+For the most part the contracts only really differ for `StRSR.sol`, and a little for `RToken.sol`.

 ### Properties of P0

 P0 implements our "abstract" economic protocol; it should have equivalent observable behavior to P1, but be expressed just as clearly as we can manage it in Solidity.
 In several places, we achieve that clarity by forgoing any attempt to be realistic to deploy to Ethereum.